Psittacus: Species

-Behavior and ecology
+Behaviour and ecology

 Breeding

-Grey parrots are monogamous breeders which nests in tree cavities.
-The hen lays 3-5 eggs, which she incubates for 30 days while being fed by her mate.
+Psittacus parrots are monogamous breeders which nests in tree cavities.
+The female lays 3-5 eggs, which she incubates for 30 days while being fed by her mate.
 Young leave the nest at the age of 12 weeks.
 Little is known about the courtship behaviour of this species in the wild.

 Longevity

-Like many large parrots, greys are long-lived birds.
+Like many large parrots, they are long-lived birds.
 The Animal Ageing and Longevity Database states the longest reliably recorded longevity for the species in captivity as 49.7 years.
 Also acknowledged are claims of captive grey parrots reaching the ages of 73 and 93, whereas the World Parrot Trust lists a longevity of 50–60 years for a grey in captivity.
 The Guinness Book of World Records listed a grey parrot that allegedly lived in captivity for 72 years as the longest-lived specimen for the species.

 Illness and disease

-The grey parrot (Psittacus erithacus) has been known at times to contract a non-infectious inflammatory lung disease called lipid pneumonia.
+Grey parrots have been known at times to contract a non-infectious inflammatory lung disease called lipid pneumonia.
 Lipid pneumonia can be classified as exogenous or endogenous depending on whether or not the animal inhaled outside material.
 A necropsy shows that the lungs of a grey parrot with endogenous lipid pneumonia (EnLP) are firm with a diffuse grey discoloration.
 EnLP is a common illness in other animals as well.
 The grey parrot is also one of the three parrots that scientists found to commonly suffer from dehydration.
 Scientists have used plasma osmolality to find more information about the form of dehydration grey parrots have.
 Another disease that the grey parrots get is cardiomyopathy, which is a heart disease usually presented at a young age.
 The cause is having parents of the same breed.
 Some other common symptoms in these birds are weakness, coelomic cavity, and retardation.
 The grey parrot has been known to contract beak and feather disease virus (BFDV) which causes a highly contagious, and sometimes fatal, psittacine beak and feather disease in parrots.
 In a PCR-based study, Chlamydiosis, an infectious disease of avians, was found to infect the grey parrot.
 In the study 253 clinical samples were taken from 27 bird species belonging to seven orders.
-Thirty-two (12.6%) samples were positive for Chlamydi and two new genotypes were discovered: Chlamydophila psittaci and Chlamydophila abortus.
+Thirty-two (12.6%) samples were positive for Chlamydi and two new genotypes were discovered, Chlamydophila psittaci and Chlamydophila abortus.

 Another ailment that grey parrots commonly suffer from is hypocalcemic-induced seizure activity.
 Birds between 2–15 years of age contract it, due to a lack of calcium.
 A symptom of the syndrome can be unsteadiness while standing or falling off a perch along with neurological anomalies or problems.